IDEA-Research/X-Pose/README.md

 </p>

-### • UniPose could support visual or textual prompts for any articulated, rigid, and soft objects.
+• It supports multi-modality prompts, including textual and visual prompts to detect arbitrary keypoints (e.g., from articulated, rigid, and soft objects).

 #### Visual Prompts as Inputs